HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 One difference that we have taken this year is to remove the Hosting category from our data this year.
 If you happen to use Wordpress.com for your blog, or Shopify for your ecommerce platform, then we're going to ignore other requests for those domains by that site as not truly "third-party", as they are in many ways part of hosting on those platforms.
 Similar to the way we noted above, we do not consider CDNs in front of a page to be "third party".

-In reality this made very little difference to the numbers  but we feel it's a more accurate reflection of what we should consider "third party" by above definition, and also aligns more closely with how the other chapters use this term.
+In reality this made very little difference to the numbers, but we feel it's a more accurate reflection of what we should consider "third party" by above definition, and also aligns more closely with how the other chapters use this term.

 ### Caveats